Erica Baker: Work on diversity and inclusion

 After creating the spreadsheet on Google's salary data and then leaving Google, Baker has been an advocate for diversity and inclusion on her blog and in other public fora.
 She was behind #RealDiversityNumbers, a Twitter movement to acquire numbers for various companies around retention and number of lawsuits settled out of court.
 Baker was critical of Salesforce.com CEO Marc Benioff's remarks that suggested that inclusion efforts for ethnic and racial minorities were taking a backseat so that the company could focus on gender issues.

 She shed light on the performative nature of technology activism when she denounced Benioff's tweet during the Black Lives Matter protests, where a black man who was wearing a Twitter logo was being arrested.
 His tweet said, "Yes that is a @Twitter @blackbirds logo.
 Amazing to see tech as a vehicle for social change.
 Respect.", to which she replied, "That anyone could see a picture of a black man being arrested for protesting against the wrongful killing of another black man and respond, 'Hey look at the Twitter logo', would be mind-boggling if it happened anywhere else.
 In the tech industry though, it's par for the course."

 She also denounced a video series by Elissa Shevinsky, the author of Lean Out, stating that it only addressed the diversity problem superficially.
 Meredith L. Patterson took issue with Baker's comment and accused her of having a conflict of interest.
 Baker, along with Tracy Chou, Freada Kapor Klein and Ellen Pao, was one of the founding members of Project Include, a startup launched in 2016 to provide diversity and inclusion strategies to client companies.

 Public appearances

 Baker was interviewed by WIRED's Davey Alba at WIRED Business Conference 2016.
 In January 2017, Baker was a keynote speaker at the Women of Color in Computing conference held by Mills College.
 In March 2018, Baker was a featured speaker at the Bond Conference.
 Baker was also a featured speaker for a Berkeley Center for New Media panel and The Wall Street Journal's Women in the Workplace Forum both in October 2018.
 She appeared on Jeopardy as a guest presenter in February 2021.

 Philanthropy

 Baker is on the board of directors for Girl Develop It.
 She is also on the advisory board of Hack the Hood and is a tech mentor for Black Girls Code.

 Awards

 Baker was on the list of the BBC's 100 Women announced on 23 November 2020.
+She also won the 2015 Level Playing Field Institute Lux Award.